2019-10-22

 • Note that *all* devices in your network benefit from the Pi.
 And, more importantly, none of the devices need to be told about the setup -- it just works.
 But if your device (cell phone, tablet, laptop) strays from the network, the Pi's benefits are lost.

 Side-notes: If the domain is on the naughty-list, the Pi dumps the DNS request into a dark hole, hence "pi-hole."
-As of this article, over 125,000 domains are in the discard list.
+As of this article, I've added 240,000 domains in the discard list.
 If the address is on the good-boy list, it is handed off to to your default (Google's) Domain Services.
 (Google) resolves the address normally.

 Testing: Simulate a pi-failure: